Kendall Myers: United States

-Secretary of State Hillary Clinton ordered a damage assessment be done to investigate the extent of harm done to US security.
+Secretary of State Hillary Clinton ordered a damage assessment be done to investigate the extent of harm done to U.S. security.
 In addition, Clinton directed the State Department to conduct a comprehensive damage assessment in coordination with the intelligence community in line with established damages protocols and regulations.

 Cuba

-Upon hearing the news of Myers' arrest, Castro stated that the case read like "an espionage comic strip."
+Upon hearing the news of Myers's arrest, Castro stated that the case read like "an espionage comic strip".
 Castro declined to say whether the Myers couple really had passed secrets to the Cuban government, but added that they deserved praise if they did.